Uninfected Passengers Seen Leaving Cruise Ship by Fri.

 - Русский

 Tokyo, Feb.
-18 (Jiji Press)--Passengers of the Diamond Princess cruise ship who have tested negative for the new coronavirus are expected to disembark from Wednesday as planned, health minister Katsunobu Kato said Tuesday.
+18 (Jiji Press)--Passengers of the Diamond Princess cruise ship who have tested negative for the new coronavirus will get off the vessel from Wednesday as planned, the health ministry said Tuesday.

-It is expected to take until Friday for all such passengers to get off the ship, quarantined at the port of Yokohama, south of Tokyo.
-A total of about 3,180 passengers and crew were still on the ship as of Monday.
+It is expected to take until Friday for all such passengers to disembark from the ship, quarantined at the port of Yokohama in Kanagawa Prefecture, south of Tokyo.
+A total of about 3,180 passengers and crew members were still on the ship as of Monday.

-According to the minister, samples for virus testing have already been collected from all passengers.
-The test results on them will be available by Wednesday.
+According to the ministry, the disembarkation is slated to start around 10:30 a.m.
+Wednesday (1:30 a.m.
+GMT).
+About 500 people, including elderly Japanese, will leave the ship on the day, and they will be allowed to return to their homes using public transportation means.

-"Passengers want to go home as soon as possible," Kato said at a press conference.
-"We're working to allow them to return to their homes smoothly."
+The ministry will ask them to take care of their health in normal ways after their return home.
+With regard to people who had close contact with those newly confirmed to have the virus, the dates of disembarkation will be decided individually based on their health conditions.

 [Copyright The Jiji Press, Ltd.]